prayas-energy/Rumi/README.md

    ```
     pip install -e .
    ```
-      Note:  If you encounter "pip" errors while running it through Anaconda, please try the following:

-      a)  `conda deactivate`

-      b)  `conda create -n VENVNAME python=x.y.z`

-      where `x.y.z` is the latest Python version (ex: `3.7.4`)

-      c)  `conda activate VENVNAME`

-2. To test the installation, run the following command in the repository base directory:
+2. To test the installation, either of the following commands can be run in the environment in which Rumi is installed:

    ```
-    pytest
+   rumi_validate --help
+   rumi_demand --help
+   rumi_supply --help
+   rumi_postprocess --help
    ```

-   If all tests pass successfully, the installation is ready to use!
+   If the above commands run successfully providing the respective help messages, the installation is ready to use!

-3. Running the supply module involves solving a linear program using a solver supported by Pyomo, such as CBC, CPLEX or Gurobi.
+4. Running the supply module involves solving a linear program using a solver supported by Pyomo, such as CBC, CPLEX or Gurobi.
 Hence, a solver needs to be installed, and the solver name (`solver_name`) and, if needed, the path to the solver executable (`solver_executable`) need to be mentioned in the [`rumi/Config/Config.yml`](/rumi/Config/Config.yml) file.

-4. For more details regarding configuring the Rumi installation, refer to the rumi-overview.pdf document in the [`Docs`](/Docs) folder.
+5. For more details regarding configuring the Rumi installation, refer to the rumi-overview.pdf document in the [`Docs`](/Docs) folder.

 ### Checking data validity